 If a potential candidate says, “I’m not interested,” respond with:

 I can fully appreciate that.
-I can go ahead and share the JD via email so that you have it on hand, or want to recommend a contact.
-It’s a challenging role that we think you would excel at, and would be happy to talk to you about now or in the future.
+I can go ahead and share the JD via email so that you have it on hand or want to recommend a contact.
+It’s a challenging role that we think you would excel at and we would be happy to talk to you about it now or in the future.

 If the person says no, thank them for their time and move on.
-If they say yes, thank them for their time and let them know you’ll follow up via email with the JD.
+If they say yes, thank them for their time and tell them you’ll follow up via email with the JD.

 Also Read – How to improve employer branding